-This command opens a GUI that allows us to browse the content of the HDF-file naivasha.hdf, obtain all information on the contents and import certain frequency bands of the satellite image.
-Alternatively, the command hdfread can be used as a quick way of accessing image data.
-An image as the one used in the previous chapter is typically achieved by computing a RGB composite from the vnir_Band3n, 2 and 1 contained in the data file.
-First we read the data
+This command opens a GUI that allows us to browse the content of the HDF-file naivasha.hdf, obtains all information the contents and imports certain frequency bands of the satellite image.
+Alternatively, the command hdf-read can be used as the quicker way of accessing image data.
+An image as the one used in the previous chapter is typically achieved by computing an RGB composite from the vnir_Band3n, 2 and 1 in the data file.
+First, we read the data

-''' I1 = hdfread('naivasha.hdf','VNIR_Band3N','Fields','ImageData'); I2 = hdfread('naivasha.hdf','VNIR_Band2','Fields','ImageData'); I3 = hdfread('naivasha.hdf','VNIR Band1','Fields','ImageData'); '''
+''' I1 = hdfread('naivasha.hdf','VNIR_Band3N','Fields','ImageData'); I2 = hdfread('naivasha.hdf','VNIR_Band2','Fields','ImageData'); I3 = hdfread('naivasha.hdf','VNIR_Band1','Fields','ImageData'); '''

-These commands generate three 8-bit image arrays each representing the intensity within a certain infrared (IR) frequency band of a 4200x4100 pixel image.
+These commands generate three 8-bit image arrays each representing the intensity within a certain infrared (IR) frequency band of a 4200×4100 pixel image.
 The vnir_Band3n, 2 and 1 typically contain much information about lithology (including soils), vegetation and water on the Earth's surface.

-Therefore these bands are usually combined to 24-bit RGB images imshow(naivasha_rgb);
+Therefore, these bands are usually combined to 24-bit RGB images

 '''

-naivasha_rgb = cat(3, I1, I2, I3);
+naivasha_rgb = cat(3,I1,I2,I3);

 '''

-Similar to the examples above, the 4200x4100x3 array can now be displayed using
+Similar to the examples above, the 4200×4100×3 array can now be displayed using